ipspace/blog/content/posts/2022/09/routers-bridges-crb-irb.md

 To get there, one has to use the same MAC address (usually an extra MAC address not belonging to any physical interface) on all physical interfaces belonging to the same bridge group[^ER].
 You also need a way to specify the IP address belonging to the shared MAC address, and as you usually configure the IP address on an interface, you need an extra (virtual) interface.
 And that's how we got Bridge Virtual Interface (BVI) on Cisco IOS -- the granddaddy of VLAN interfaces we're using on layer-3 switches.

+{{<figure src="/2022/09/integrated-routing-bridging.jpg" caption="Integrated Routing and Bridging (IRB)">}}

 Wonder how we got from BVI interfaces to VLAN interfaces?
-We must take a detour through the [VLAN Forest of Despair](2022/09/vlan-interfaces.html) to get there.
+We must take a detour through the VLAN Forest of Despair to get there.
 Stay tuned.

 [^IPMC]: Ignoring IP multicast -- that's a juicy can of worms I'm not going to touch anytime soon.